-- Added needs was over budget due to higher MAISD centralized special education costs and higher North Service Unit costs. - Operations and maintenance was under budget due to purchased services being less than estimated.
+- Added needs was over budget due to higher MAISD centralized special education costs. - Operations and maintenance was under budget due to purchased services and furniture replacement being less than estimated. - Transportation was under budget as a result of less fuel consumption and reduced transportation by another public school costs.